ksharnoff/pass/README.md

 ## miscellaneous info

 ### mouse usage and clipboard
-When the mouse is enabled in tview in order to change the focus or click buttons, one cannot select and copy any text.
+When the mouse is enabled in `tview` in order to change the focus or click buttons, you cannot select and copy any text.

 For ease of copying, there is `/copen #`, where you select one of the fields from the list and it copies to your clipboard.
 Once you quit out of viewing the entry, your clipboard is cleared.